Dantos7/python-project-template/README.md

 - [poethepoet](https://poethepoet.natn.io/) for task management
 - [EditorConfig](https://editorconfig.org/) for maintaining consistent coding styles

-## Usage
+## 👷 Usage

-Just clone this repository and use it as a starting base.
-If you use Github, you can also use Github templating feature.
+You can easily use this repository as a template by using Github templating feature.
+By clicking on the "Use this template" green button on the right of the star button, you will be guided through the necessary steps to initialize your new project ✨

 > 💡 Remember to update this README file to reflect your new project details

+## 🤝 Contributing

+You are welcome to open a pull request if you want to share a new cool tool to include in the template or you want to propose alternative settings for a more efficient setup 😃